IT

 Goal: [Goal/problem to solve]

-Constraints: [Budget, time, resource limits]
+Constraints: [Budget, time, and resource limits]

 Request: 10 ideas in completely different directions.
 2 lines each.

-Role: Market research analyst.
+Role: Market research analyst

-Competitors: [Competitor names or characteristics]
+Competitor: [Competitor name or characteristics]

-Output: Organized in table format.#11.
-Marketing Copywriting
+Output: Organize in table format

-Product: [Product name + 2 core features]
+Product: [Product name + 2 key features]

-Target: [Age, occupation, interests]
+Target: [Age group, occupation, interests]

 Channel: [Instagram/blog/YouTube thumbnail]

-Role: Brand naming expert.
+Role: Brand naming expert

-Subject: [Service/product description]
+Target: [Service/product description]

 #13.
 Data Interpretation

-Role: Data analyst.
+Role: Data analyst

 Data: [Paste table/numbers]